graphbig/graphBIG/README.md

 - Dataset: _provides both real-world and synthetic datasets_
 - C++ code base: _pure C++ code requiring only C++0x. can be supported by most gcc versions_
 - Standalone package: _can be compiled without external libraries_
-- Perf tools: _provides tools to profile the code section of interest with hardware performance counters ([libpfm] code is integrated)_
+- Profiling tools: _provides tools to profile the code section of interest with hardware performance counters ([libpfm] code is integrated)_